Pessina/creatella-project/README.md

 ## Major issues identified

     - Big faces on big fonts can bug the layout (change cards height)
+    - Change device width can distorce the Ads image
-    - Ads image responsive resizing
+    - On render Ads image the grid card height change